-When we place an elderly loved one into a nursing home or long-term care facility, we trust that they will be properly cared for and remain safe.
+When we place an elderly loved one in a nursing home or long-term care facility, we trust that they will be properly cared for and remain safe.
 This is the reason why facilities like this exist, after all—to protect our elderly loved ones when we are unable to do so ourselves.

 In the legal world, we refer to situations like this as elder abuse, elder neglect, or nursing home abuse or neglect.
-When a family member is harmed, neglected, or abused in a facility, we have a right to hire a Milwaukee nursing home abuse lawyer to keep our loved one safe.
+When a family member is harmed, neglected, or abused in a facility, you have a right to hire a Milwaukee nursing home abuse lawyer to keep your loved one safe.

 If you’re in this unfortunate situation, hiring an attorney may let you file a lawsuit against the facility.
-Doing so may grant your family compensation that can aid your loved one’s recovery process as well as guarantee their safety by placing them in a better home or facility.
+Doing so may grant your family compensation that can aid in your loved one’s recovery process, as well as guarantee their safety by placing them in a better home or facility.
 Filing a lawsuit against the facility also sends an important message—a message which states that the health and safety of our elderly population must be prioritized at all times.
 There is never an exception.

 Common Forms of Nursing Home Abuse